Ophthalmic Drug Development Solutions

 Different formulations and routes of administration allow for optimal drug delivery and absorption in the target structure of the eye.
 Our highly skilled scientists consider the important differences in ophthalmic preparations before application.
 For example, a liquid formulation is quickly absorbed and releases drug rapidly but may require frequent administration.
 On the other hand, ointment, gels, and implants are generally used for slow drug release, and require less frequent administration.

-To support ongoing research, we utilize a broad range of techniques and specialized equipment, such as:
+To support preclinical ophthalmology research, we utilize a broad range of techniques and specialized equipment, such as:

 - Ophthalmic exams